naifmeh/squeezeKafka/readme.md

 The kafkaLimit script is to be launched in background on critically limited systems to automatically remove the logs taking too much space.

+Initiate the video consumer if you are using the server treatment.
+*Always initiate the classifier producer if you are planning to handle new faces.*

 # Problems encountered :

 Problem at jar generation : main class not declared